 LIFE INSURANCE AND ANNUITIES

 We also have significant experience with annuities and annuity related litigation involving a variety of annuity products from immediate, deferred, fixed, variable, qualified and non-qualified, 403(b) annuities, structured settlement annuities, and IRA annuities.
-Our attorneys have handled regulatory and litigation matters involving misrepresentation, suitability, senior sales, sales practices and distribution, and product features and benefits.
+Our attorneys have ably handled regulatory and litigation matters involving misrepresentation, suitability, senior sales, sales practices and distribution, and product features and benefits.

 - Defended against nationwide class action involving allegations of wrongdoing in connection with the marketing and sale of certain annuity products, where the litigation grew to be one of the largest class actions against an insurance company, implicating over 400,000 policies, and which, after a three-week trial, resulted in defense verdict finding that the insurer’s conduct had not caused loss or damage to any class member.

-- Obtained a defense verdict on behalf of an insurance company client following a week-long jury trial in Massachusetts state court, where the plaintiff had claimed the insurer and its agent made misrepresentations and engaged in negligent conduct in connection with the sale of a $12 million second-to-die life insurance policy, and the plaintiff also alleged that the insurer negligently supervised its agent.
+- Obtained a defense verdict on behalf of an insurance company following a week-long jury trial in Massachusetts state court, where the plaintiff had claimed the insurer and its agent made misrepresentations and engaged in negligent conduct in connection with the sale of a $12 million second-to-die life insurance policy, and the plaintiff also alleged that the insurer negligently supervised its agent.
 After deliberating for less than four hours, the jury rejected the plaintiff’s breach of contract and other claims, as well as a request for a multi-million dollar damages award, and returned a verdict in our client’s favor.

 - Following a four-day trial in Federal Court in Texas, obtained permanent injunction against a secondary market entity to prevent interference with insurance client’s contractual and statutory rights.